knightsUCF/COVIDGenomeAnalysis/README.md

 "Motif X" is a special sequence of codons which exhibits mathematical properties.
 When detected this sequence seems to be used by biological mechanisms to synchronize DNA / RNA.
 Work on Motif X has only been started and there is not a lot of research done yet in this field.

-I contacted the research team of this study on Motif X and they said that to their knowledge there is no active research being done on Motif X in the United States.
+I contacted the research team of the study on Motif X and they said that to their knowledge there is no active research being done on Motif X in the United States.
 In applying for a PhD in computer science I would like to explore the mathematical properties of "Motif X", and their function in sychronizing protein sequences.
 There is a lot of potential in this field for big data, machine learning, and computing analysis.

 Motif X Research Study: https://www.biorxiv.org/content/biorxiv/early/2020/03/23/2020.03.23.003251.full.pdf